anthonysharpy/elixir-challenge/README.md

 https://mybank.com/api/account/configure
 https://mybank.com/api/app/configure

-What it does then is where it can't find a URL that matches between both files (e.g. because it was renamed), it asks the user to choose the URL they think matches (or none, if it was added or removed in one of the files).
-This is basically exactly the way things like like Git manage merge conflicts.
+What it does then is where it can't find a URL match between both files (e.g. because it was renamed), it asks the user to choose the URL they think matches (if any).
+This is more or less the same way things like like Git manage merge conflicts.

-It may be the case that this tool would be used for automated testing, in which case human input is not practical.
+This tool could be used for automated testing, in which case human input is not practical.
 So I added a flag that disables input and causes the program to always assume that an unmatched URL is a new/removed request.

 Once we have matched the pairs, the program does a check to warn if there are duplicate requests on the same URL (the matching procedure assumes this is not possible).
 It **is** possible that there might be duplicate requests in the real world (e.g. some APIs might make all of their requests on the same URL), but the reasons I decided not to try and handle this were: